What we do

 An older lady smiles.

-Sightsavers is a development organisation.
+Sightsavers India is a development organisation.

 We have been working in India since 1966 to eliminate avoidable blindness and to ensure that people who are irreversibly blind are supported adequately to lead lives of independence and dignity.
-Sightsavers focusses on collaborating with various departments of the state governments to scale up operations for eye healthinclusive education and social inclusion – our three core areas of work.
+Sightsavers India focusses on collaborating with various departments of the state governments to scale up operations for eye healthinclusive education and social inclusion – our three core areas of work.

 Our work